Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

 The following activities are run executing the `arm/.global/global.module.tests.ps1` script.

-- **File & folder tests** validate that the module folder structure is set up in the intended way. e.g.,:
+- **File & folder tests** validate that the module folder structure is set up in the intended way, e.g.:
   - readme.md file exists
   - template file (either deploy.json or deploy.bicep) exists
   - compliance with file naming convention
-- **Deployment template tests** check the template's structure and elements for errors as well as consistency matters. e.g.,
+- **Deployment template tests** check the template's structure and elements for errors as well as consistency matters, e.g.:
   - template file (or the built bicep template) converts from JSON and has all expected properties
   - variable names are camelCase
   - the minimum set of outputs is returned (see [module design](./The%20library%20-%20Module%20design.md#outputs))
-- **Module (readme.md) documentation** contains all required sections. e.g.,:
+- **Module (readme.md) documentation** contains all required sections, e.g.:
   - is not empty
   - contains all the mandatory sections
   - describes all the parameters
-- **Parameter Files**. e.g.,:
+- **Parameter Files**, e.g.:
   - at least one `*parameters.json` exists
   - files should be valid JSON
   - contains all required parameters